 Employer Sponsorship Problems

 Employers must meet strict sponsorship rules.
-They need to follow wage guidelines, submit accurate job descriptions, and provide all required evidence.
+They must follow wage guidelines, submit accurate job descriptions, and provide all required evidence.
 When they cut corners, it puts your visa at risk.
 Make sure your employer understands their responsibilities and follows every USCIS requirement.
+Also, remember to review your appointment guide to ensure you’re fully prepared for each step of the process.

 Backlogs slow everything down.
 If USCIS flags your case, they’ll send a Request for Evidence (RFE).
 Respond quickly and thoroughly.
 Organize your documents clearly and submit strong proof.
 Don’t wait for deadlines to creep up—every day counts.